marshalsimons/Tapo-C100-IoT-Hacking/README.md

 # Tapo-C100-IoT-Hacking
 Application of my previous IoT Hacking Research.
-This repository includes a detailed walkthrough of the methods and steps taken to exploit a IoT or embedded system.
+This repository includes a detailed walkthrough of the methods and steps taken to exploit an IoT or embedded system.

 ## Background
-In the last decade, Internet of Things (IoT) devices have become the majority of devices connected in a given home.
+In the last decade, Internet of Things (IoT) devices have become the majority of devices connected in each home.
 As a result, attackers have shifted their focus to IoT devices as targets since they lack the sophisticated defensives modern operating systems ship with.
-Additionally, the fact that these devices are cheap also means they often lack security by design fundamentals prior to end users acquring them.
-Here, I will introduce offensive methodoliges that allow the exploitation of IoT and embedded systems, as well as the hands practice against the Tapo C100 camera.
+Additionally, the fact that these devices are cheap also means they often lack security by design fundamentals prior to end users acquiring them.
+Here, I will introduce offensive methodologies that allow the exploitation of IoT and embedded systems, as well as the hands practice against the Tapo C100 camera.

 ## Methodology
 Since there are a plethora of IoT devices on the market, choosing a target can be a daunting task.
-However, if an attacker discovers an exploitation for a device, they would likely want to have large pool of victims to target.
-To emualte the idea, we can simply grab the most popular IoT camera on Amazon.
-At the time of this research is the the Tapo C100 Wi-Fi camera for approxiamtly $25.
+However, if an attacker discovers an exploitation for a device, they will likely want to have large pool of victims to target.
+To emulate the idea, we can simply grab the most popular IoT camera on Amazon.
+At the time of this research is the Tapo C100 Wi-Fi camera for approximately $25.

 ### Target Acquisition
-Once a target is acquired, we can gather open source information prior to tearing it apart.
-Most importantly include a detailed breakdown of the board to choose an attack vector and the manual which will contain critial information.
-Both of these documents can be found easily enough through a internet search.
+Once a target is acquired, we can gather open-source information prior to tearing it apart.
+Most importantly include a detailed breakdown of the board to choose an attack vector and the manual which will contain critical information.
+Both of these documents can be found easily through an internet search.

-The FCCID website is a federal goverment controlled site that contains information about essentially any device that broadcasts wireless signal.
+The FCCID website is a federal government controlled site that contains information about essentially any device that broadcasts wireless signals.
 Here, we can find a breakdown of the board itself to identify chipsets and ports that can be exploitable vectors.
 The site also contains information about the wireless systems if a chosen attack vector.
-For this research, we will be exclusivly focused on flash memory chips and UART debuf ports.
+For this research, we will be exclusively focused on flash memory chips and UART debug ports.

 https://fccid.io/TE7C100

-Most devices will also include a detailed users manual directly from the vendor which will be benefitical for identifying the connection layout for our flash memory chip.
-Miliage will very using these documents, so we will also walk through identifiing ports and connections manually.
+Most devices will also include a detailed user’s manual directly from the vendor which will be beneficial for identifying the connection layout for our flash memory chip.
+Mileage will be very using these documents, so we will also walk through identifying ports and connections manually.

 https://www.tp-link.com/us/support/download/tapo-c100/

 ### Tools
-A series of inexpensives tools can be purchased from amazon that allow multiple pathways to attack a IoT device.
+A series of inexpensive tools can be purchased from amazon that allow multiple pathways to attack a IoT device.
 Not all of these are required and can be downsized to a single vector.
-However, not all devices are the same and may require a unqiue approach.
+However, not all devices are the same and may require a unique approach.

 #### Multimeter
 A multimeter can be used to identify ports on an IoT device.
 We will use one to identify the UART TX/RX/GRND ports.

 #### Logic Analyzer
 Logic Analyzers are an optional tool that can sniff the traffic signals generated by the flash memory chip.
-We will also use the Saleae software to capture and analze the binary signals
+We will also use the Saleae software to capture and analyze the binary signals

 #### Flash Chip Programmer
 Flash chip Programmers will be one of the most used tools in an IoT hacking toolbox that allows for direct connection to the flash chip.
 We will use ours to dump the firmware for analysis.